Robert Maier: Academic career and books

 Maier is the author of two textbooks: Handbook of Location Scouting and Management (Focal Press) and Guide to Essential Audio and Video Production (Full Page Publishing).
 He has taught graduate-level production courses at The American University's Summer Film and Video Institute and presented production workshops at the University of Maryland, Florida State University, Johns Hopkins University, Towson State University, and Davidson College.

 Maier also wrote a 348-page memoir, Low Budget Hell: Making Underground Movies with John Waters that describes his experiences on Waters' and other low-budget films in the 1970s and 80s, ISBN 0983770808].
 He has been a regular contributor to The Wrap and Indiewire.

 Maier earned a BA (Literature) from The American University and an MA in English (Professional Communications) from East Carolina University.

-He was the Department Head in the Broadcasting Production program at Gaston College for nine years.
+Maier was the Department Head in the Broadcasting Production program at Gaston College for nine years.
+He taught basic and advanced level courses in broadcasting over a ten year period in digital audio and video production.
+Additionally, he designed and supervised installation of new audio and video production facilities for the program in the late 1990s and into the 2020s.
+They included a multi-track digital recording studio and a high definition multi-camera digital video studio, including several video and audio editing rooms, and an Internet Radio production facility with tie-lines to the college broadcast radio station, WSGE-91.7 FM.
+This included five field portable digital recording packages.